 Deadly Nightshade Meaning & Symbolism

-In the language of flowers, deadly nightshade’s purple flowers symbolized silence or falsehood.
+In the language of flowers, the deadly nightshade’s purple flowers symbolized silence or falsehood.
 The Victorians might interpret a gift of belladonna as a warning, or as a symbol of death.

 Some even used the belladonna flower as a meditation on the nature of good and evil.
 While the deadly nightshade is indeed deadly, other plants in the nightshade (Solaraceae) family, such as potatoes, are benign food sources.
 This sets up an easy metaphor to contemplate good and evil.